Graphite Mining in Canada: Everything You Need to Know

 Compared to synthetic graphite, purified natural graphite offers superior electrical and thermal conductivity and is preferred in global markets due to its lower cost.

-Graphite has a plethora of uses for both personal and commercial aspects of our day to life, including:
+Graphite has a plethora of uses for both personal and commercial aspects of our day-to-day lives, including:

 • Ceramic manufacturing